 Yes.
 We require that all missionaries be covered by health insurance that is valid overseas.
-If your health insurance does not cover you outside of the US, it will be necessary for you to purchase travel insurance that includes health coverage.
+It is necessary for you to purchase travel insurance that includes health coverage.
 Travel insurance with health coverage can be purchased here: https://www.volunteercard.com/insurance/

 Both Guadalajara and Piura have modern hospitals where one is able to receive treatment in the event of a medical emergency.
 The priests and chaperones will ensure that medical emergencies are handled appropriately, that you are well cared for, and receive the necessary treatment.